Extended Warranty for Used Car: Smart Move or a Waste of Money

 Extended Warranty

-An extended warranty is a paid feature that goes into effect once the Manufacturer’s warranty expires.
+An extended warranty is a paid feature that goes into effect once the Manufacturer’s warranty expires for a new car.
 Generally, this warranty has limited coverage; it is an essential feature to cover your car’s maintenance costs in the long run.
 This warranty can feature add-ons such as free Roadside Assistance.

 Third Party Warranty